EMVrace/EMVrace.github.io/README.md

 ## Acknowledgments

 Parts of the code of our app were inspired by the apps listed above as well as [EMV-Card ROCA-Keytest](https://github.com/johnzweng/android-emv-key-test) (useful for the PKI stuff) and [SwipeYours](https://github.com/dimalinux/SwipeYours) (useful for the APDU stuff), so we thank their authors.
 We also thank [EFT Lab](https://www.eftlab.com/knowledge-base/145-emv-nfc-tags/) for making the EMV tags and their description available.

 ## About us

-We are researchers within the [Department of Computer Science](http://www.inf.ethz.ch/) at [ETH Zürich](https://www.ethz.ch/en).
-You can reach out individually at:
+We are researchers of the [Information Security Group](http://www.infsec.ethz.ch/), within the [Department of Computer Science](http://www.inf.ethz.ch/) at [ETH Zürich](https://www.ethz.ch/en).
+See our individual pages:
 * [Jorge Toro](https://jorgetp.github.io)
 * [David Basin](https://people.inf.ethz.ch/basin/)
 * [Ralf Sasse](https://people.inf.ethz.ch/rsasse/)